turboscrew/rpi_stub/Readme.txt

 'rpi_stub_mmu' causes rpi_stub to use MMU and caches.
 Default is no mmu or caches.
 'rpi_stub_interrupt=<int>' makes rpi_stub to handle UART0 interrupts
 in a different way:
-If <int> is 'irq' rpi_stub uses irq exception also withing the debugger.
+If <int> is 'irq' rpi_stub uses irq exception also within the debugger.
-If <int> is 'fiq' rpi_stub uses fiq exception also withing the debugger. if <int> is 'poll' rpi_stub uses irq when the debuggee runs, but the debugger is run with interrupts masked, and the UART0 is handled by polling.
+If <int> is 'fiq' rpi_stub uses fiq exception also within the debugger. if <int> is 'poll' rpi_stub uses irq when the debuggee runs, but the debugger is run with interrupts masked, and the UART0 is handled by polling.
 The default (and recommended) option is 'poll'.